Sunday, March 14, 2010

 Overall, the band delivers music that's technically and artistically solid without being pretentious, with plenty of what listeners want, and a few surprises thrown in.

-Source URL: http://notgaptek.blogspot.com/2010/03/band-of-week_14.html
+Source URL: https://notgaptek.blogspot.com/2010/03/band-of-week_14.html

 Visit not gaptek for Daily Updated Hairstyles Collection